Nick Begich III: Early life and family

 Begich was born on October 21, 1977, in Anchorage, Alaska, to Nicholas Joseph Begich Jr., an author and business owner, and Starr Lyn Weed (née Baker).
 He is a member of the political Begich family who have been affiliated with the Democratic Party, although he is a Republican.
-He is the paternal grandson of Nick Begich Sr., who served as a U.S. Representative for Alaska from 1971 until his disappearance and presumed death in a plane crash in 1972.
-Begich Sr. had three notable sons: Nick Begich Jr., Mark Begich, and Tom Begich.
+He is the paternal grandson of Nick Begich Sr., who served as a U.S. representative for Alaska from 1971 until his disappearance and presumed death in a plane crash in 1972.
+Begich Sr. had six children, including Nick Begich Jr., Mark Begich, and Tom Begich.
 Mark Begich served as a U.S. Senator from Alaska; Tom Begich served as the Minority Leader of the Alaska Senate.

-According to Begich, his mother's family was very Republican and his father is a Libertarian Party member.
-Begich said he has been a registered Republican since age 21.

-Begich attended and graduated from a Florida high school, having moved to Florida with his maternal grandparents after his parents divorced.
+Begich attended and graduated from The Master's Academy, a Florida high school, having moved to Florida with his maternal grandparents after his parents divorced.
 He received a Bachelor of Business Administration from Baylor University, Texas.
 Afterwards, he received a Master of Business Administration from Indiana University Bloomington.

 Business career

 After graduating, he founded FarShore Partners, a software development company which is mostly based in India.
 In 2016, it had 160 employees internationally.
 Begich has been business partners with Rick Desai since 2009.
-He was later joined by his other business partner, JC Garrett, in managing both FarShore Partners and Dashfire.
+He was later joined by his other business partner, J.C.
+Garrett, in managing both FarShore Partners and Dashfire.
 As of 2021, he served as the company's executive chairman.